Larry Page Fast Facts

 April 4, 2011-October 2, 2015 - CEO of Google.

 August 10, 2015 - Google announces a corporate restructuring, forming an umbrella company called Alphabet and naming Sundar Pichai as the new CEO to the core business of Google.
-Page will serve as Alphabet's CEO and Sergey Brin will serve as the president of Alphabet.
+Page will serve as Alphabet's CEO and Sergey Brin will serve as president.

 October 2, 2015 - CEO of Alphabet.